SkyLundy/FieldtypeFormSelect/README.md

 Optionally, choose how the form names will appear in the select element when rendered.
 Options include:

-Default name: my-form-name
+- Default name: my-form-name
-As label: my form name
+- Lowercase and spaced: my form name
-As label, capitalized: My Form Name
+- Capitalized and spaced: My Form Name

 This field stores the ID of the for that is selected, or null otherwise.